iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 Sections of the file above include:

-- `cmd` - the command to run
+- `cmd`: The command to run
-- `deps` - dependencies with md5 checksums
+- `deps`: Dependencies with MD5 checksums
-- `outs` - outputs with md5 checksums
+- `outs`: Outputs with MD5 checksums

 And (as with the `dvc add` command) the `data/.gitignore` file was modified.
 Now it includes the unarchived command output file `Posts.xml`.